e-conomic/timelogger/README.md

 The task is to implement a simple time logger web application that solves the following three user stories:

-1. As a freelancer I want to be able to register how I spend time on my projects, so that I can provide my customers with an overview of my work.
+1. As a freelancer I want to be able to register how I spend time on my _projects_, so that I can provide my _customers_ with an overview of my work.
-2. As a freelancer I want to be able to get an overview of my time registrations per project, so that I can create correct invoices for my customers.
+2. As a freelancer I want to be able to get an _overview of my time registrations per project_, so that I can create correct invoices for my customers.
-2. As a freelancer I want to be able to sort my projects by their deadline, so that I can prioritise my work.
+2. As a freelancer I want to be able to _sort my projects by their deadline_, so that I can prioritise my work.

 Individual time registrations should be 30 minutes or longer, and once a project is complete it can no longer receive new registrations.
 You do not need to create an actual invoice.